-On July 15, 2020, IsoEnergy has entered into an agreement with NxGold to grant NxGold the option to acquire a 100% interest in IsoEnergy's Mountain Lake uranium property in Nunavut, Canada ("Option Agreement").
+On August 7, 2020, IsoEnergy entered into an agreement with International Consolidated Uranium Inc. ("ICU") (formerly NxGold Limited, a company with common directors) to grant ICU the option to acquire a 100% interest in IsoEnergy's Mountain Lake uranium property in Nunavut, Canada ("Option Agreement").
+The Option Agreement is subject to TSXV approval and hence the terms of the Option Agreement are not reflected in the financial statements other than the \$20,000 deposit paid prior to 30 September 2020.

 The Mountain Lake property consists of 5,625 hectares and was staked by IsoEnergy in 2016.
-The property contains an historical inferred mineral resource estimate of 8.2 million pounds $U_3O_8$ with an average grade of 0.23% $U_3O_8$ contained in 1.6 million tonnes of mineralization.
+The property contains an historical inferred mineral resource estimate of 8.2 million pounds U_3O_8 with an average grade of 0.23% U_3O_8 contained in 1.6 million tonnes of mineralization.
 Uranium mineralization is hosted within sandstone and dips shallowly from the top of the bedrock down to approximately 180 metres below surface.

-Under the terms of the Option Agreement, NxGold has the option to acquire a 100% interest in the Mountain Lake uranium property in consideration for the issuance of 900,000 common shares and payment of \$20,000 cash to IsoEnergy.
-The option is exercisable at NxGold's election on or before the second anniversary of the effective date, for additional consideration of \$1,000,000, payable in cash or shares of NxGold.
-If NxGold elects to acquire the Mountain Lake property, IsoEnergy will be entitled to receive the following contingency payments in cash or shares of NxGold:
+Under the terms of the Option Agreement, ICU has the option to acquire a 100% interest in the Mountain Lake uranium property for consideration comprised of 900,000 ICU common shares and \$20,000 cash.
+The option is exercisable at ICU's election on or before the second anniversary of receipt of TSXV approval, for additional consideration of \$1,000,000, payable in cash or shares of ICU.
+If ICU elects to acquire the Mountain Lake property, IsoEnergy will be entitled to receive the following contingency payments in cash or shares of ICU:

-- If the uranium spot price reaches USD\$50, IsoEnergy will receive \$410,000 - If the uranium spot price reaches USD\$75, IsoEnergy will receive \$615,000 - If the uranium spot price reaches USD\$100, IsoEnergy will receive \$820,000
+- If the uranium spot price reaches USD\$50, IsoEnergy will receive an additional \$410,000 - If the uranium spot price reaches USD\$75, IsoEnergy will receive an additional \$615,000 - If the uranium spot price reaches USD\$100, IsoEnergy will receive an additional \$820,000